-Green Green The number of active agents is below 90% of the license's full capacity.
-Orange The number of active agents is between 90% and 110% of the license's full capacity.
+Green The number of active agents is below 90% of licenses' full capacity.
+Orange The number of active agents is between 90% and 110% of licenses' full capacity.
 Red The tolerated threshold of 110% has been exceeded.
+Gray The license has expired.